algorithmica-org/algorithmica/content/english/hpc/algorithms/gcd.md

 3. $\gcd(2a, b) = \gcd(a, b)$ if $b$ is odd and symmetrically $\gcd(a, b) = \gcd(a, 2b)$ if $a$ is odd;
 4. $\gcd(a, b) = \gcd(|a − b|, \min(a, b))$, if $a$ and $b$ are both odd.

-Likewise, the algorithm itself is just repeated application of these identities.
+Likewise, the algorithm itself is just a repeated application of these identities.

-Its running time is still logarithmic, which is even easier to show because in each of these identities one of the arguments is divided by 2 — except for the last case, in which the new first argument, an absolute difference of two odd numbers, will be even and thus will be divided by 2 on the next iteration.
+Its running time is still logarithmic, which is even easier to show because in each of these identities one of the arguments is divided by 2 — except for the last case, in which the new first argument, the absolute difference of two odd numbers, is guaranteed to be even and thus will be divided by 2 on the next iteration.

-What makes this algorithm especially interesting to us is that the only arithmetic operations it uses are binary shifts, comparisons and subtractions, all of which typically take just one cycle.
+What makes this algorithm especially interesting to us is that the only arithmetic operations it uses are binary shifts, comparisons, and subtractions, all of which typically take just one cycle.

 ### Implementation